 Annual sporting events held in the UK

-- British Open (golf) - usually held in England and Scotland, and rarely Northern Ireland
+- British Open (golf) - usually held in England and Scotland, and rarely in Northern Ireland

 - Wimbledon Championship (tennis)